 It is probably to fully express oneself.
 Originality will not emerge out of mimicking others.

-In your field of work, can you describe your design process and how do you actually use plants to express your aesthetics and point of view?
+In your field of work, can you describe your design process and how you actually use plants to express your aesthetics and point of view?

-When I do installations, I create a rough sketch first as I think about the materials I might use and things I want to express.
+When I do installations, I create a rough sketch first as I think about the materials I may use and things I want to express.
 After I gather all the necessary materials, I get carried away in working with the materials.
 While I express myself in the work I create, I also make sure to keep in mind the client’s taste while blending it with my own aesthetics.

 What keeps you motivated?